Edictum

 PackageDescriptionInstall

-@edictum/corePipeline, contracts, audit, session, YAML engine.
+@edictum/corePipeline, rules, audit, session, YAML engine.
 Zero runtime deps.pnpm add @edictum/core

 @edictum/vercel-aiVercel AI SDK adapterpnpm add @edictum/vercel-ai